 For any legal job, you need to be careful, logical and accurate.
 You should have a good memory and be able to think quickly.

-There are around 24,000 people employed in legal activities in Scotland, including 11,000 practising solicitors, 417 practising advocates and around 5,000 practising paralegals.
+There are at least 25,000 legal services professionals in Scotland, including 12,000 practising solicitors, 450 practising advocates and around 350 practising solicitor advocates, The number of accredited paralegals will grow to 650.
 The Scottish Courts and Tribunal Service employs 1,700 people in roles that support the legal system, including court officers and administrative assistants and officers.

 Sectors in this career area include professional law, legal support services and patent work.